 By the time I had finished my sack meal of sandwiches, cookies and a half pint of milk that they gave me, I was ready to go.
 The guards had me kneel on my bunk while they put the leg irons on me.
 Then they led me out of the seg. unit and down the long corridors to be processed out and put on the bus.
 I don’t mind the short steps that leg irons make you take, but I do dislike their abrasively rubbing on my ankles.
 I knew that by the time the trip was over and I was processed into the state prison, my ankles would be hamburger and would sting for days after.
 Oh well, this is just another reminder of the karma I have created in my life.
 Good or bad I have to deal with it.

 I was lucky to be one of the last ones on the bus which gave me an aisle seat second row back.
-If we stopped at one of the other facilities and let some of the inmates off, I might get the front seat next to a window.
+If we stopped at one of the other facilities and let some of the incarcerated people off, I might get the front seat next to a window.
 I sat back and waited for the bus to clear the security gate and hit the freeway.

 I knew that the ride was going to be a long one, about seven hours.
 However, there was some nice scenery along the Columbia River Gorge and also through the passes leading out of Eastern Oregon on Interstate 5.
 I could deal with the cramped quarters on the bus ride and even the binding leg shackles and wrist restraints as long as I was kept occupied by the passing beauty of the ride into the valley.